 (b) Employment in public or private vocational-technical schools, technical colleges, community/junior colleges, colleges, and universities in positions comparable to those which require certification in Washington school districts;

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.
+School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degrees, credits, and certificated years of experience.
 The minimum requirements are as follows: . . .

 (5) Districts shall document certificated years of experience as follows